-I am the Associate Director at the Oxford Centre for Collaborative Applied Mathematics (OCCAM) at the University of Oxford.
+I am the Associate Director at the Oxford Centre for Collaborative Applied Mathematics (OCCAM) and co-Director-Elect of the EPSRC Centre for Doctoral Training in Industrially Focused Mathematical Modelling (InFoMM), both at the University of Oxford.

 My current research includes the mathematical modelling of fluid mechanical, industrial and medical problems.
 Recent problems in these areas include tear film dynamics, organic photovoltaics, surfactant-driven flows and other thin-film flows.
 Discover more about these on my research page.